eventsauce-symfony/eventsauce-upcasting/README.md

 use EventSauce\EventSourcing\AggregateRoot;
 use EventSauce\EventSourcing\AggregateRootBehaviour;

-final class SomeAggregate implements AggregateRoot
+final class FooAggregate implements AggregateRoot
 {
     use AggregateRootBehaviour;

-    // before applySomeEvent
+    // before applyFooEvent
-    public function applySomeEventV2(ProcessWasInitiated $event): void
+    public function applyFooEventV2(FooEventV2 $event): void
     {
     }
 }
 ```

-It is not comfortable.
-To avoid this,
-I recommend using this [extension](https://github.com/andrew-pakula/eventsauce-aggregate)
+You can skip this by using [component](https://github.com/andrew-pakula/eventsauce-aggregate)